Want to learn how to hula hoop? Here is our simple guide.

 Hey, it will be the healthiest addiction you ever had.
 I can promise you that.

-If you want to get started hooping, but don’t want to break the bank, or you’re not sure you’ll like it; we offer budget hoops that are great for starting out, or for loaning to friends!
+If you want to get started hooping, but can’t afford much right now, we offer budget hoops that are great for starting out.
+You can always get more hoops later!

 If you’re a DIY kind of person, we even have an article that explains exactly how to make your own hoop.